detekoi/minimal-clock-overlay/README.md

   - Sunset: Dark night sky with sunset orange and pink accents.
   - Ocean: Calming blue tones with aqua accents.
 - **Scale**: Adjust the overall size of the clock.
-- **Background Opacity**: Adjust the transparency level of the clock face background.
 - **Hand Thickness**: Choose between thin, normal, or thick clock hands.
 - **Accent Color**: Customize the accent color used for highlights.
 - **Accent Size**: Adjust the size of accent elements (center dot, second hand tip) or hide completely.
+- **Second Hand Color**: Set a custom color for the second hand.
+- **Clock Face Color**: Customize the color of the clock face background.
 - **Background Opacity**: Adjust the transparency level of the clock face background.
-- **Second Hand Color**: Set a custom color for the second hand.
 - **OBS/Streamlabs Mode**: Toggle compatibility mode for browser sources with dropdown issues.
 - **Style Presets**: Choose from predefined style combinations:
   - Modern Minimal: Clean, minimalist design with blue accents.